10-01-2019, 04:40 PM

 "Nonsense." she waved away the protests, taking a sip from her cup.

 "Pinky is a little brat who thinks tantrums can get her anything she fancies.
-On Monday when she's at school, I'll return the shoes and give you the money back."
+On Monday when she's at college, I'll return the shoes and give you the money back."

 "Mansi, you really don't need to do that.
 Consider them a gift.
 The little girl really has her heart set on them."